input-leap/wiki-prs/wiki/Troubleshooting.md

 [Back to Top](#top)

 ## <a name="fingerprint_trust">Fingerprint Trust</a>
-Barrier uses fingerprints to validate that a malicious server is not trying to intercept a client connection.
+Input Leap uses fingerprints to validate that a malicious server is not trying to intercept a client connection.
 These fingerprints may be automatically generated if _Auto Config_ is selected in the client.
 If your client does not trust the fingerprint it will refuse the connection.

 The _TrustedServers.txt_ file should contain the fingerprint found in the _Local.txt_ file on the server.

 ### View the server fingerprint in the GUI
-- Open the main Barrier GUI window
+- Open the main Input Leap GUI window
 - The _SSL Fingerprint:_ field in the _Server_ section shows the current server fingerprint

 ### View the fingerprints on Windows
 - Open _File Explorer_
-- In the _path bar_ enter `%LocalAppData%\Barrier\SSL\Fingerprints`
+- In the _path bar_ enter `%LocalAppData%\Input Leap\SSL\Fingerprints`
 - Double-click either _Local.txt_ for the server fingerprints, or _TrustedServers.txt_ to view the fingerprints trusted by the client

 ### View the fingerprints on MacOS